 Ease of Setup and Management

-- WPS (Wi-Fi Protected Setup): Most modern extenders support WPS, allowing for quick, one-touch setup with compatible routers.
+- WPS (Wi-Fi Protected Setup): Most modern extenders support WPS for quick, one-touch setup with compatible routers.

-- Mobile App: Many brands offer companion apps that simplify setup, allow you to manage settings, and even help you find the optimal placement for your extender.
+- Mobile App: Many brands offer companion apps that simplify setup, allow you to manage settings, and help find the optimal placement for your extender.

-- LED Indicators: Useful for quickly assessing signal strength and connection status.
+- LED Indicators: These are useful for quickly assessing signal strength and connection status.

 Advanced Features